What is an Annuity: Understanding the basics

 "Will my savings last after I retire?"

 It’s a common question.
-To answer it with confidence, many investors turn to annuities to provide a reliable income stream in retirement.
-If you’re considering an annuity for retirement income, this annuities FAQ will answer some common questions and help prepare you for a conversation with your financial advisor.
+To answer it with more confidence, many investors turn to annuities to provide a reliable income stream in retirement.
+If you’re considering an annuity for retirement income, this annuities FAQ will answer some common questions and help prepare you for a conversation with your Ameriprise financial advisor.

 What is an annuity?

-Annuities are a common source of retirement income because they provide a steady stream of payments at regular intervals and because their earnings grow tax-deferred1 until you withdraw funds.
+Annuities are a common source of retirement income because they can provide a steady stream of payments at regular intervals and because their earnings grow tax-deferred1 until you withdraw funds.
 Most annuities also offer a death benefit that protects your original investment for your beneficiaries.

-With people living longer and thus experiencing more market cycles throughout their lifetimes, annuities can help fill the gap between other sources of guaranteed and stable retirement income — such as pensions or Social Security — to cover essential expenses if needed.
+With people living longer and thus experiencing more market cycles throughout their lifetimes, annuities can help fill the gap between other sources of guaranteed and stable retirement income — such as pensions or Social Security — to help cover essential expenses if needed.

 How do annuities work?